- Major Campaigns

 “Special Bill to end the breeding, slaughter, and distribution of dogs for consumption and dog meat consumption” passed at South Korea’s National Assembly plenary session on January 9, 2024, and dog meat consumption will end with a 3-year grace period.
 Click HERE to learn more.

 The Cruel Reality

 South Korea has the world’s 14th largest economy and is home to global brands such as Samsung, Hyundai, Kia, LG, SK, and Daewoo.
 Yet this is also a country where an estimated 2.5 million dogs and thousands of cats are slaughtered and eaten each year.

 In broad daylight, often in front of other live dogs, they are electrocuted, hanged, beaten, have their throats slashed, or are boiled or burnt to death.
-This is a profit-driven, tax free, unregulated industry that aggressively promotes the myth that eating a dog enhances male virility and stamina.
+This profit-driven, tax-free, unregulated industry aggressively promotes the myth that eating a dog enhances male virility and stamina.
 Consumption peaks during the hottest days of summer (Boknal).

 Koreans claim that the more a dog suffers, the better its meat is.
 So many dogs are sadistically made to experience extreme fear and suffering prior to death.
 Cats are frequently boiled alive to make health tonics, too. – “600 Stray Cats Boiled Alive,” Yonhap News, 5/21/15.

 The demand is so high in South Korea that 20% of the dogs eaten there are now imported from China.
 South Korea is the only country known to have large, intensive farming systems to supply the demand for dog meat.